 - Lower maintenance – As the vascular scanners are contact-less, they do not need regular surface cleaning and save on maintenance cost.

-Offender identification can be done far more accurately with vascular biometrics due to its inherent advantages over other biometric recognition technologies.
-Identity-related crimes can be reduced with vascular biometrics and strengthen the capabilities of law enforcement agencies around the world.
+Due to the inherent advantages of vascular biometrics over other biometric recognition technologies, offender identification can be very accurate.
+Identity-related crimes can be reduced with vascular biometrics.
+Thus strengthening the capabilities of law enforcement agencies around the world.